HL7/fhir-mdi-ig/input/pagecontent/mdi_change_log.md

 #### Content Changes

 #### Harmonization Changes
-* For a detailed description of harmonization changes see [STU1.1 to STU2 Changes](mdi-content-transitions.html).
+* Many of the MDI STU1.1 profiles, valuesets, codesystems, and extensions are [now found elsehwere](mdi-content-transitions.html#removed-profiles).
+For a detailed description of harmonization changes see [STU1.1 to STU2 Changes](mdi-content-transitions.html).

 ### MDI STU 1.1 (September 2023)